suXinjke/suxin.space/frontend/notes/2024-03-05_tracking-down-playstation-pointers-using-debuggers-ghidra/_advanced_achievements.md

 The consoles you're developing achievements for may have rather distinct architectures.
 This blogpost has examples for Playstation consoles: PSX, PS2 and PSP, which at their core are [MIPS](https://en.wikipedia.org/wiki/MIPS_architecture).

-Even if disassembly output is more human-readable, it certainly isn't compared to C, atleast until you get used to actually reading it.
+Even if disassembly output is more human-readable, it certainly isn't compared to C, at least until you get used to actually reading it.
 What could be one line of C++ code may explode into several very trivial lines of assembly language.
 Countless amount of lines that do very trivial things, such as:

 * Read the RAM at specified address, store result in specified CPU register
 * Read values in CPU registers, do something like math, write the result into CPU register